 Amazon started as an online book retailer in 1994, procuring books from publishers.
 In 2009, Amazon integrated backward by launching “Amazon Publishing” to publish books on their own.

 Like we saw in Carnegie Steel’s case, Backward Integration gives companies increased control over the supply chain, reducing dependency on third-party suppliers.
 The reduction in dependency gives companies increased control over the quality of raw materials used in production and tighter control over the quantity and delivery of the raw materials.

 A textbook example of a supply chain includes the following components: raw material maker, supplier, manufacturer, distributor, retailer & consumer.
 The more middlemen in a supply chain, the more the final cost of goods for consumers because every intermediary adds a markup to earn profit.

 By acquiring a company operating a level before it in the supply chain, companies remove the middlemen involved and cut the markup costs.
-Companies can then pass on a portion of the markup savings to the customers, reducing the final costs of goods for consumers, as well as increase their profit by retaining a part of the middlemen markup for themselves.
+Companies can then pass on a portion of the markup savings to the customers, reducing the final costs of goods for consumers, as well as increasing their profit by retaining a part of the middlemen markup for themselves.